 Chryst’s relaxed manner could be his greatest asset in Big Game, where the challenges of playing in Memorial Stadium extend above and beyond the 100 yards of turf.

 The question remains: How different is Big Game at the end of the day?
 More importantly, how will Chryst adapt to the increased pressure?

 As a Paly grad, he knows the energy of the rivalry better than most.
-The Berkeley stadium fits 63,000 fans — “underratedly crazy fans,” Chryst recalls with a laugh — color-coded and segmented into Cardinal red and California blue, sparkling with the brass of a few tubas.
+The Berkeley stadium fits 63,000 fans — “underratedly crazy fans,” Chryst recalls with a laugh — color-coded and segmented into Cardinal red and California blue, polka-dotted with brass tubas.
 The fact that he’s only started three Stanford football games is not really a handicap for Chryst.
 His starting position, or lack thereof, never changed the way he trains.